naxuroqa/Venom/README.md

 Translations
 ------------

-Translations are done via the [venom project on poeditor](https://poeditor.com/join/project/5weMhrvGjN).
+Translations are done via the [venom project on weblate](https://hosted.weblate.org/projects/venom/translations/).
 Don't create pull requests for translations here.
-Updated translations from poeditor will be merged in this repository on every release.
+Updated translations from weblate will be merged in this repository on every release.

 Dependencies
 ------------